Motown founder Berry Gordy donates $4M to museum expansion

-DETROIT - Motown Records founder Berry Gordy Jr. is donating $4 million toward a project to expand a museum housed in the Detroit building where he built his music empire.
+DETROIT - Motown Records founder Berry Gordy Jr. is donating $4 million toward a project to expand a museum housed in the Detroit building where he built his music empire, officials announced Wednesday.

-Motown Museum announced Wednesday that Gordy's gift is the largest individual donation to the project.
-It coincides with Motown's 60th anniversary.

-Gordy says in a statement that he's "excited about the future" of the museum and "happy to support it."

-Museum expansion plans, announced in 2016, include interactive exhibits, a performance theatre, recording studios, an expanded retail area and meeting spaces.
+Gordy's gift, which coincides with the company's 60th anniversary, is the largest individual donation to the project officially announced in 2016, the Motown Museum said.
+It has attracted contributions from individuals, philanthropies and automotive companies, including Gordy's long-ago employer Ford Motor Co.
+Gordy has long said the auto industry served as the inspiration for what would become an assembly line of record-making.

+"I'm excited about the future of Motown Museum and happy to support it," Gordy said in a release.
+"Not only will the expanded museum entertain and tell the stories of talented and creative people who succeeded against all odds, but it will also inspire and create opportunity for people to explore their dreams the way I did mine.
+I couldn't be prouder to be a part of that."

-Gordy launched the company in 1959 and moved it to Los Angeles in 1972.
-His late sister, Esther Gordy Edwards, launched the museum in the former "Hitsville U.S.A." headquarters in 1985.
+Gordy launched Motown in 1959, moved the label to Los Angeles in 1972 and sold it in 1988.
+His late sister, Esther Gordy Edwards, founded the museum in the former "Hitsville U.S.A." headquarters on West Grand Boulevard in 1985.
+When Edwards died in 2011, Gordy — who has previously donated properties, artifacts and money to the museum — credited her with turning "the so-called trash left behind ... into a phenomenal world-class monument at the spot where Hitsville started."

+Museum expansion plans include interactive exhibits, a performance theatre, recording studios, an expanded retail area and meeting spaces.
+Museum officials say they are not releasing fundraising totals.

+Robin Terry, Motown Museum CEO and Gordy's grand-niece, said in the release that his donation "advances our vision of making the expanded museum a world class entertainment and educational destination that will ensure the inspiration of Motown lives on for generations to come."

+Motown's roster of artists from the Detroit era included The Supremes, the Miracles, Martha and the Vandellas, Marvin Gaye, Stevie Wonder, the Jackson 5, the Four Tops and Temptations.

 Commented